 If we compare the design and style of the old headphones with this new version, they are quite similar.
 Both maintain their professional style with informal listening.
 The ATH-M50xBT has an elegant appearance with a thick headband, filled with soft foam and a hinge also wide where the pads are connected.
 These earmuffs are also filled with foam to provide better comfort to the ears.

-These headphones are foldable, it means, that the earmuffs turn to bend and thus be able to keep them in their transport bag that is included, so you do not have to worry, they are flexible so you can handle them without problems, its material is quite rustic but comfortable.
+These headphones are foldable, which means, that the earmuffs turn to bend and thus be able to keep them in their transport bag that is included, so you do not have to worry, they are flexible so you can handle them without problems, its material is quite rustic but comfortable.

 The ATH-M50xBT is black and the Audio-Technica logo is surrounded by a silver color on the back of both earmuffs, which gives it a striking but discreet touch.

-And so we come to the most important section of the headphones in general and where the Audio-Technica ATH-M50x feel powerful in particular.
+And so we come to the most important section of the headphones in general and where the Audio-Technica ATH-M50x feels powerful in particular.
 We have a 45mm speaker with a neodymium magnet that responds to frequencies ranging from 15 to 28,000 Hz.
 A sensitivity of 99 dB and an impedance of 38 ohms complete it.

 The sound emitted by this pair of speakers could be described as transparent.
 In the good sense of the adjective.
 The ATH-M50xBT provides a very clear sound at all frequencies without highlighting one above the other.
 A pair of headphones for true music lovers that do not oversize the bass, the media, or the highs.
 Only the frequencies that the audio track sends and how it was actually recorded originally.
 This model ATH-M50xBT gives what the composer and the producer of the track promised when they recorded their piece.
 This does not mean that we do not have low, medium or highs; only that they will be provided in their proper measure when they must show up.